Electroversity/Electroverse/Basics 1/06-RGB Led/README.md

 <div>
     <img width=500 align=right src="https://github.com/Curovearth/Dive-into-Electronics/blob/main/Basics%201/06-RGB%20Led/RGB%20Led.png">
-    <p>An RGB led is a combination of 3 led's i.e., Red, Green and Blue.
+    <p>An RGB led is a combination of 3 LEDs i.e., Red, Green and Blue.
 These three colors can make any color.
-By varying supplied voltages to RGB led's different colors can be formed.<br><br>
+By varying supplied voltages to RGB LEDs different colors can be formed.<br><br>
       An RGB Led has 4 pin interface.
-There is a common pins for all the three Led's.
+There is a common pins for all the three LEDs.
 An RGB led can be of two types:
       <ol>
         <li>Common Anode: Anode[+] pin is common</li>
         <li>Common Anode: Cathode[-/GND] pin is common</li>